 This Father’s Day, create an email campaign that makes a strong impact on you and your subscribers with these newsletter ideas:

-- Make sales.
+- Provide an offer they can’t refuse.
 It doesn’t matter if your demographic is filled with dads or single moms.
 Share a discount code or special offer your readers can use or share with the dads in their lives.

-- Build relationships.
+- Build relatable.
 Tell a story about something great your dad did for you.
 Then share it on Facebook and encourage your readers and followers to do the same.

-- Share a laugh.
+- Build relationships by sharing a laugh.
 If it fits your brand and your audience, share some “dad jokes” with your readers.
 Better yet, create a short video of your employees telling their best “dad jokes,” house it on your YouTube page or website and create a video email.

 - Be a reliable resource.
 If you’re a dad, share an article, website, or social media channel that you’ve found particularly helpful over the years.
 Be sure to let your readers know why you like it and why you’re sharing it with them, then link to the source.